Imam Bux Talpur

-Mir Imam Bux Khan Talpur (Sindhi: مير امام بخش خان ٽالپر) O.B.I, Mir was a Sindhi politician, landlord, and public servant from Mirpur Khas, Sindh.
-He hailed from the historically significant Talpur dynasty, the former ruling family of Sindh.
+Mir Imam Bux Khan Talpur (Sindhi: مير امام بخش خان ٽالپر) O.B.I, Mir (born March 1918, date of death unknown) was a Pakistani Sindhi politician, landlord, and public servant from Mirpur Khas, Sindh.
+He hailed from the Talpur dynasty, the former ruling family of Sindh.

 Early life and education

 Mir Imam Bux Khan Talpur was born in March 1918 in Mirpur Khas, Sindh.
 He was a descendant of His Highness Mir Sher Muhammad Khan Talpur, the last ruler of independent Sindh who led resistance against British colonial forces at the Battle of Dabbah near Hyderabad.
 After the defeat, Mir Sher Muhammad continued guerrilla warfare before migrating to Punjab, where he settled in a place known as Mirs Khoi.

-Mir Imam Bux passed the Senior Cambridge Examination in 1936 from Karachi, a notable achievement at a time when higher education among Muslims of Sindh was rare.
-His father, Nawab Mir Haji Allahdad Khan Talpur, was a prominent political and social figure who served as a member of the Legislative Assembly (MLA) for 12 years and was president of the District Local Board for eight years.
+Talpur passed the Senior Cambridge Examination in 1936 from Karachi, in a time when higher education among Sindhi Muslims was rare.
+His father, Nawab Mir Haji Allahdad Khan Talpur, was a prominent political and social figure who served as a member of the Legislative Assembly (MLA) for twelve years and was president of the District Local Board for eight years.
 He was also awarded the prestigious title of Sardar Bahadur.